 It seems quite incredible to me.
-And even more startling then was the journalists afterwards taking much longer than the interview itself to self-righteously castigate once she had left, lambasting her over the airwaves in a wounded manner for her asking them to tone down the shouting.
+And even more startling then were the journalists afterwards taking much longer than the interview itself to self-righteously castigate once she had left, lambasting her over the airwaves in a wounded manner for her asking them to tone down the shouting.

 “What?
 She tells us not to shout at her?
 She tells us what to do?
-MPs think they know our job better than us??”
+MPs think they know our job better than us?”

 The televised debate of the leaders of the parties goes out late one evening and it is a long, ponderous affair.
 Lasting over 4 hours and finishing in the early morning.